 Making some changes to your own diet if you breastfeed may help relieve symptoms of fussiness associated with feeding.
 Some breastfeeding mothers have found success by removing stimulants like caffeine and chocolate from their diet.
 Avoiding those foods while breastfeeding may also help.

 The intense crying might make it seem like your baby is going to be colicky forever.
 Infants usually outgrow colic by the time they are 3 or 4 months old according to the National Institute of Child Health and Human Development.
 It’s important to stay in tune with your baby’s symptoms.
 If they go beyond the four-month mark, prolonged colicky symptoms may indicate a health problem.

 When to seek medical help

 Colic is usually not cause for concern.
 You should, however, consult your pediatrician immediately if your baby’s colic is combined with one or more of the following symptoms:

 - bloody stools

 - decreased appetite

-Being a parent to a newborn is hard work, and many parents who try to cope with colic can reasonably get stressed.
-It is important to take regular breaks as needed so you don’t lose your cool when dealing with your baby’s colic.
-Ask a friend or family member to watch your baby for you while you take a quick trip to the store or a walk around the block.
+Being a parent to a newborn is hard work.
+Many parents who try to cope with colic in a reasonable fashion tend to get stressed in the process.
+Remember to take regular breaks as needed so you don’t lose your cool when dealing with your baby’s colic.
+Ask a friend or family member to watch your baby for you while you take a quick trip to the store, walk around the block, or take a nap.

-If you feel like you are starting to lose your cool, place your baby in the crib or swing for a few minutes while you take a break.
+Place your baby in the crib or swing for a few minutes while you take a break if you feel like you’re starting to lose your cool.
 Call for immediate help if you ever feel like you want to harm yourself or your baby.
-Also, never fear spoiling your child with constant cuddling—babies need to be held, especially when going through colic.